hamzehNsirat/Localized/GradProj_2/Src/Back-End/README.md

-# graduation-project

-## this repository is the main hub for our work artifacts in both Graduation Project(1,2)

-- two Main Folders conatained in this Repository:
-    A- GradProj_1: all items related to Grad 1 (Analysis-Design) will be added to this folder;
-    B- GradProj_2: all items related to Grad 2 (Implementation-Rollout) will be added to this folder.

-- three Branches in this Repository:
-    A- development:
-        all Project items start thier lifecycle in this branch, this includes (Design Artifacts, Code, Report Files and more);
-    B- stage:
-        upon team confirmation, completed Items are added to this branch to be further reviewed and edited;
-    C- main:
-        completed and reviewed Items are comitted to this branch.

 <h1>Localized</h1>
 <strong>Project Description:</strong><br>
 Localized is a platform created to endorse the Jordanian economy by increasing local manufacturers’ visibility and access to markets.
 The goal of Localized is to shorten the gap between small-medium scale producers and retailers by providing a simple, safe and effective platform for local product discovery and sales.
 An analytics driven interface for retailers to track purchase history and product profitability in which there is a comprehensive dashboard for manufacturers to monitor product performance, receive feedback and advanced features like product validation and secure payment processing are the main use cases of Localized.